 If an employee has declared that they will be returning to work following the birth, then they must return to work for the Trust for a period of time in order to ‘protect’ their Contractual Maternity Pay (CMP).
 Where the employee holds more than one post, they must return to each post in order to protect the CMP which has been paid against that employment.

-The period for which the employee must return is 3 months for support staff and 13 weeks for teachers, regardless of the number of hours worked.
+The period for which the employee must return is 3 months for support staff and 13 weeks for teachers, at the hours worked prior to maternity, in accordance with Burgundy Book provisions.
 Contractual maternity payments are made at the normal pay interval (less normal deductions) or withheld until the employee returns to work, when the amount is paid as a lump sum (less normal deductions).

 If an employee decides not to return to work (i.e. resigns) or the contract ends for a reason other than redundancy whilst on maternity leave, CMP ceases when the employment ends.
 The employee is required to repay the half pay elements of CMP (12 weeks) paid up to and including the last day of employment if they do not return to work for the Trust.
 Payroll will notify the employee of the amount.
 This applies to employees on permanent and fixed term contracts.